putyourlightson/craft-plugin-uxd/README.md

 The Plugin UXD plugin is a user experience designer for plugin control panel pages in [Craft CMS](https://craftcms.com/).

+It provides a set of typography, field and table elements that enables you to quickly design and develop your plugin control panel pages.

 <img src="screenshot.png" alt="Screenshot">

 ## Requirements